layershift/enscale-docs/pages/04.account-and-billing/06.cost-analysis/01.paid-resources/docs.10.md

 Public IP addresses are recommended to be added to the outward facing node (app node or load balancer) of live projects and cost £0.00274/hour (approximately £2/month).

-For more information on public and private IP address use, read our related [article](/features/ip-addresses).
+More information on [public and private IP address use](/features/ip-addresses) can be found in the linked article.

 ##### Traffic